andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - Dollet exam: ship screen turn on.
   - Trabia Garden: Trabia PC shutdown.
   - Esthar:
-    - Interact with any Esthar shop («Do you want to go shopping?» menu).
+    - Interact with any Esthar shop ("Do you want to go shopping?" menu).
     - Odine explaining the plan: Map of Esthar: map of Esthar City is shown.
 - `2222 devices_bip_B`:
   - Dollet exam: ship screen bip 1.